IndiumGames/RakNet-RPC3-14/README.md

 Most of the code is unmodified biggest changes are in RPC3_STD.h, which replaces the old RPC3_Boost.h file.

-Tested with Linux and GCC 5.3.1
+Tested with GCC 5.3.1 and Clang 3.7.0 on Linux.

 ## Run the demo